shiokuma000/portfolio/README-en.md

 ## ✨ Overview

-soloBear is a small blog app with a card-style design that allows you to enjoy short posts and simple interactions.
+soloBear is a simple, Twitter-style microblog app with a card-style design that allows you to enjoy short posts and simple interactions.
 It is based on a program created during a vocational training class, which I customized with my own features and design improvements.
 Using card layouts and animations, it provides an intuitive and pleasant user experience.